Agoric/documentation/main/getting-started/agoric-cli-guide.md

 in the resulting page, set the address to `http://localhost:8001`

 Click **Save**.
-Then click **Open** and verify that it opens a different wallet and REPL (the REPL history will be blank).
+Then click **Open** and verify that it opens a wallet page (but note that you won't have access yet).

 Type `console.log(8001)`
 in the REPL, hit **Enter**, and see the `console.log` command and output in the REPL's history.